Navigating Insurance Authorization for ABA Services

 For many insurance plans, ongoing ABA services require authorization from insurance.
 This guide aims to demystify the process, providing a clear roadmap from the initial phone call to receiving ongoing services as it pertains to insurance.

-Step 1: The Initial Phone Call
+The Initial Phone Call

 1. Basic Information: The intake coordinator will gather essential details about your child, including their age, diagnosis, and any previous treatments.

 2. Insurance Verification: The provider will ask for your insurance information to verify coverage for ABA services.
+We have discussed more on insurance particulars here.

 3. Preliminary Questions: You may be asked about your child’s behaviors, strengths, challenges, and any specific goals you have in mind.

-Step 2: Verification and Pre-Authorization
+Verification and Pre-Authorization

 Once your initial call is complete, the provider will proceed with verifying your insurance benefits.
 This process involves:

-1. Insurance Verification: The provider contacts your insurance company to confirm coverage details, including any copayments, deductibles, and coverage limits for ABA services.
+1. Insurance Verification: The provider contacts your insurance company to confirm coverage details, including any co-payments, deductibles, and coverage limits for ABA services.

 This phase can take anywhere from a few days to a couple of weeks, depending on the responsiveness of the insurance company.
+Some plans do not have this step so it is important to share your insurance details as soon as possible to prevent delays.

-Once insurance approval is secured, the next step is scheduling an assessment with a BCBA.
-During this assessment:
+Once insurance approval is secured (if required), the next step is scheduling an assessment with a BCBA.
+The assessment(s) run during this appointment help to determine what skills your child has and areas where they need additional support.
+This includes:

 1. Comprehensive Evaluation: The BCBA will conduct a detailed assessment of your child's behaviors, skills, and areas of need.
 This may involve direct observation, standardized assessments, and interviews with you and other caregivers.